pulumi/docs/pulumi-hugo/themes/default/content/docs/support/faq.md

 ### How do I migrate stacks from an individual account to an organization account?

-The Pulumi Service allows you to migrate stacks in the `Settings` tab within the Pulumi console.
+The [Pulumi Service](https://app.pulumi.com/) allows you to transfer stacks from your individual account to any organization account you belong to as an administrator.

-Navigate to the project containing the stack you wish to migrate, and then select the stack in question.
+To transfer a stack from your individual account to an organization, navigate to the project containing the stack you wish to migrate, then select the stack in question.

-From there, select the "Settings" tab, and you'll see a "Transfer Stack" button.
+From there, select the Settings tab, and you'll see a Transfer Stack button.
 You can select the organization you wish to transfer to from there.

-You can find more information about this process [here](({{< relref "/docs/intro/pulumi-service/projects-and-stacks/#transferring-stacks" >}}))
+To learn more about this process, see [Transferring Stacks](({{< relref "/docs/intro/pulumi-service/projects-and-stacks#transferring-stacks" >}})).

 ## Pulumi Service